Robustness to Transformations Across Categories: Is Robustness To Transformations Driven by Invariant Neural Representations?: Signatures of Invariant Neural Representations

 To test across-category robustness we use the procedure depicted in Fig.~\ref{fig:paradigm}.
 Images of the subset of categories denoted as \emph{seen-transformed} appear both transformed and non-transformed in the training set.
 The remainder of the categories, denoted \emph{unseen-transformed}, appear in the training set only in their non-transformed version.
 Note that the sum of the number of categories in each set is equal to the total number of categories in the dataset.
 The network is trained with both \emph{seen-} and \emph{unseen-transformed} categories by uniformly randomizing the categories and images during each training step.
 When an image of the \emph{seen-transformed} set is used, it is also randomly chosen with equal probability to appear as transformed or not transformed.

 The network's task is to predict the category of the input image.
 We evaluate the accuracy of the network on transformed test images for the \emph{seen-} and \emph{unseen-transformed} categories separately, which yields the within- and across-category accuracy, respectively.
 We train multiple networks with different number of \emph{seen-transformed} categories during training.
 In all the experiments, the network predicts a category among all categories in the dataset,~\ie the possible output choices of the network remain the same when evaluating within- and across-category accuracy.
-Thus, robustness among all the networks can be compared without bias because the only change between them is the number of \emph{seen-transformed} categories during training.
+Thus, robustness among all the networks can be compared without bias because the only change between them is the number of \emph{seen-transformed} categories during training. { Alternative paradigms are also available in addition to our proposed one, and more details can be found in Appendix~\ref{app:alterparadigms}.}

-Note that a possible alternative to our paradigm could be based on training the network in two steps,~\ie first training the \emph{seen-transformed} and then the \emph{unseen-transformed} categories.
-Yet, this has limitations to analyse invariance because lack of across-category robustness can be due to other reasons unrelated to invariance.
-If the training of the \emph{unseen-transformed} categories is done by fine-tuning the network, there could be the so-called ``catastrophic forgetting'' of the transformation~\cite{kirkpatrick2017overcoming}.
-Otherwise, without fine-tuning, the features learnt for the \emph{seen-transformed} categories may not be generalizing well to the \emph{unseen-transformed}.
-Training both sets at the same time, as in our paradigm, alleviates those problems.